ouspg/CompSec/Lab5_ChipWhisperer/README.md

 * Basic understanding of C and Assembly code.
 Ability to code small and simple scripts with Python.
 * Basic understanding of mathematics, especially statistics.
 * Basic understanding of cryptographig systems.

-## What connections are needed

-* Connect ChipWhisperers and target boards "*Measure*" ports using SMA cable.
-* If you are doing task 4 (glitching) also connect "*Glitch*" ports
-* Connect the serial cable between boards
-* Connect micro-usb to the board and your computer

 ## Grading + other principles